Troubled Ellis Lakeview Apartments Get New Operator After Owner 'Abandoned The Property,' Feds Say

 “Fight the power.
 We did it.”

-The ruling comes as the Federal Home Loan Mortgage Corporation, or Freddie Mac, pushed to foreclose on the property.
+The ruling comes as the Federal Home Loan Mortgage Corporation, or Freddie Mac, has pushed to foreclose on the property.

 Various attempts to force repairs, take control of the property from Apex and foreclose on the building have dragged on for more than three years with few consequences for the company prior to this week.